 - Classic French Film Festival: Because films in this event are older works, many of the originally scheduled programs were unavailable for online presentation, but a smaller-scale virtual fest will include three of the selected films — “India Song,” “Olivia,” and “Rider on the Rain” — from July 17-23.
 Experts will still offer recorded intros, and CSL will record Q&As with the presenters that will play after the films.

-- St. Louis International Film Festival: CSL’s premier event will take place virtually in November, with specific dates to be announced.
-Originally scheduled to take place Nov.
-5-15, SLIFF will likely increase the length of its run by several days.
+- St. Louis International Film Festival: CSL’s premier event will take place virtually from Nov.
+5-22.

 - St. Louis Science Fiction and Fantasy Short Film Festival: CSL is a co-presenter of this event with the Saint Louis Science Center.
 The fest was originally scheduled for May 1.
 The Science Center hopes to reschedule the event for later in the summer, but a virtual presentation remains an option.

 - Filmmaking Camps: CSL partners with local libraries and schools to present free filmmaking camps.
-Because these events are not able to be presented virtually, many of the camps have already been cancelled, including all St. Louis Public Library camps.
-The Community School and the University City Library have cancelled camps through June, but the possibility of camps later in the summer remains open at present.
+Because these events are not able to be presented virtually, all camps have been cancelled.